Jussi Adler-Olsen

-Early life
+Biography

 Born in Copenhagen, he was the youngest of four children and the only boy.
 Son of the successful sexologist and psychiatrist Henry Olsen, he spent his childhood with his family in doctors' official residences at several mental hospitals across Denmark.
 In his late teens, he played in a couple of pop groups as lead guitarist.
 He graduated from high school in Rødovre (1970), and studied medicine, sociology (passed History of Modern Politics), and film making (exam.art.) until 1978.

 After a managerial career, he began to write full-time in 1995.

 Adler-Olsen's novels have been sold in more than 40 languages.
 Outside Denmark he has enjoyed particular success in Norway, Germany, and the Netherlands, being a frequent visitor on the top of the bestseller lists, e.g., on The New York Times Paperback bestseller list.
 Adler-Olsen's books have been on the bestseller lists in numerous other countries including Austria, Iceland, France, Spain, Sweden, and Switzerland.